Learning at RCHK

 In the MYP, Chinese Language Acquisition course provides students with the opportunity to develop insights into the features, processes and craft of language and the concept of culture, and to realise that there are diverse ways of living, behaving and viewing the world.
 The course enables students from a range of language learning background to gain competence in the language.
 The long-term goal is to establish balanced bilingualism or multilingualism.

 At this level, students are encouraged to understand and appreciate Chinese language and culture.
 It provides a skill base to facilitate further Chinese learning.
 The six skill areas in PYP language—listening, speaking, reading, writing, viewing and presenting—are further developed through the MYP years.

-Proficiency in Chinese through the study of Language Acquisition course gives students access to a broader range of input, experiences and perspectives of Chinese language and culture, and the enjoyment of being able to communicate in Chinese.
+Proficiency in Chinese through the study of Language Acquisition course gives students access to a broader range of input, experiences and perspectives on Chinese language and culture, and the enjoyment of being able to communicate in Chinese.
 Students will develop not only an inquiring and reflective approach to language learning but also multiliteracy skills that they will be able to apply and extend in their DP language courses.
-Please read RCHK MYP Chinese Language Acquisition overviews and MYP language acquisition global proficiency table for more information.
+Please read the MYP language acquisition global proficiency table for more information.